pinglamb/math/vector-calculus/line-integrals.md

   $$
 >
 > where $\phi$ is a scalar field and $\mathbf{F}$ is a vector field.
+> The integrals themselves are respectively vector, scalar and vector in nature.

 The formal definition is similar to that of ordinary integrals with the use of dissection and summing over the intervals.